LiamEdwards931/Cretaceous-forest/README.md

 - Created an infinite loop with the choice method for introduction - Added an input in the else statement to make sure to have another input before looping again.
 - Game was running start_game() twice - removed the second call
 - Game was asking for a restart every time an option was called - called the death function from inside the option.

+## Credits

+- References some descriptive material for the dinosaurs from [Live Science](https://www.livescience.com/24815-allosaurus.html)